ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 1. Access the previous order, and `ADD NEW ITEM`

 2. Enter quantity 11, lookup product `Green`, and click `Save`.

 &nbsp;

-## Appendix: Containerize, Deploy for Collaboration

-API Logic Server also creates scripts for deployment.
-While these are ***not required at this demo,*** this means you can enable collaboration with Business Users:

-1. Create a container from your project -- see `devops/docker-image/build_image.sh`
-2. Upload to Docker Hub, and
-3. Deploy for agile collaboration.

-&nbsp;